 These meetings are meant to dissect attendee’s Adwords, Adsense, Content Network ads, and all kinds of interwebby things that glazes my eyes and makes my mind wander.
 The Spotty Internet Trolls™ had got us into lots of stuff over the past year, so maybe they should’ve been at this meeting, because I don’t get the half of it.

 The people in this meeting were sharp and they knew their stuff.
-The technical jibber-jabber they were throwing around was so far beyond me it might as well have been speaking Vulcan.
+The technical jibber-jabber they were throwing around was so far beyond me they might as well have been speaking Vulcan.
 And as these were computer guys, they may well have been.

 I may not have known what they were talking about, but I could do my best to pretend I did.